Menu

 Subsequent Violation Sanctions for Individual Students

-*Additional sanctions may be determined by the level of the violation (I or II), circumstances of the case and the student’s prior record, including conditions of probation from any prior record.
+Sanctions will likely include at least ONE of the following: Subsequent violations while on probation: Alcohol and Other Drug (AOD) education program, additional probation, community service hours, suspension from the institution. *Additional sanctions may be determined by the level of the violation (I or II), circumstances of the case and the student’s prior record, including conditions of probation from any prior record.

 Subsequent Violation Sanctions Involving Motor Vehicle Operation

+Any subsequent violation, while on probation for a prior alcohol/drug violation, involving operation of a motor vehicle after consumption of alcohol and/or use of drugs: Suspension from the institution.
 Any second violation, regardless of probation status, involving operation of a motor vehicle after consumption of alcohol and/or use of drugs when a prior violation also involved operation of a motor vehicle after consuming alcohol and/or using drugs: Suspension from the institution.

 Violations after Suspension

-*Additional sanctions may be determined by the level of the violation (I or II), circumstances of the case, and the student’s prior record, including the conditions of probation from any prior record.
+Sanctions will likely include at least ONE of the following: Any alcohol or drug related violation after suspension: Suspension from the institution, probation, appropriate AOD program, expulsion from the institution. *Additional sanctions may be determined by the level of the violation (I or II), circumstances of the case, and the student’s prior record, including the conditions of probation from any prior record.

 Two or More Violations (separate incidents) while Not on Probation

-In cases where students are referred to the Office of Student Conduct for an additional alcohol/drug related violation that occurs before the resolution of any prior alcohol/ drug related violation or pending case – sanctions will be determined by the administrative officer or hearing panel but should be no less than those outlined under the heading subsequent violation sanction based on type of violation.
+In cases where students are referred to the Office of Student Conduct for an additional alcohol/drug related violation that occurs before the resolution of any prior alcohol/drug related violation or pending case – sanctions will be determined by the administrative officer or hearing panel but should be no less than those outlined under the heading subsequent violation sanction based on type of violation.

 Additional Sanctions